i-bee01/i-bee01/README.md

 ## Hi there 👋
-My name is Ibee & I am an aspiring tech bro 😉...  🌟Welcome to my world🌟 🚀🤗
+My name is Ibee & I am an aspiring tech bro 😉... 🤗 🌟Welcome to my world🌟🚀

 <!--
 **i-bee01/i-bee01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.